 Getting connected requires more than technology

 We’re in a more fortunate position than many because our business is to connect systems, processes and people across organisations to improve collaboration and productivity.
 So, getting the technology right to onboard remotely was the easy part for us.
-But we were facing a new challenge in how to emotionally connect and engage with our newest recruits when there’s no possibility of meeting face-to-face.
+But we were facing a new challenge.
+How to emotionally connect and engage with our newest recruits when there’s no possibility of meeting face-to-face.

-We quickly had to rethink all of our usual onboarding processes, and if there’s one thing we love at Synaptek, it’s finding a solution to fix a challenging process!
+We quickly had to rethink all of our usual onboarding processes.
+If there’s one thing we love at Synaptek, it’s finding a solution to fix a challenging process!

-We can automate every aspect of the onboarding process remotely, from procuring equipment and installing applications to managing account creation and access permissions.
+We can automate the onboarding process remotely, from procuring equipment and installing applications to managing account creation and access permissions.
 However, tackling the usual induction and cultural immersion required a new approach, using one of our favourite collaboration tools: Slack.

 When Slack comes into its own